 Even when on vacation, it’s hard for a travel editor to stop working.
-Two summers ago, my family embarked on an 11–day Italian adventure, including stops in Venice, Lake Como, the Cinque Terre area, Pisa, Florence, and finally, Rome.
+In May of 2012, my family embarked on an 11–day Italian adventure, including stops in Venice, Lake Como, the Cinque Terre area, Pisa, Florence, and finally, Rome.
 Needless to say, I kept jotting down notes and little tidbits of advice to bring home with me—and share with all of you.
 From free sites to deflecting insistent street salesmen, here are seven things to keep in mind when visiting Rome.

 (Free) art is everywhere.
 In a place as historic as Rome, you don’t have to look too far to find amazing art and architecture, especially in places of worship.
 Most churches around Rome house magnificent works of art that you can see free of charge—we viewed Caravaggio paintings at Santa Maria del Popolo, and saw Bernini’s statue of St. Teresa in Ecstasy at Santa Maria della Vittoria.
 Also, the Vatican Museums are normally closed on Sundays, except for the last Sunday of each month when they offer free admission from 9 a.m. to 12:30 p.m.
 We were able to save about $25 each by braving the crowds (the line to get in wrapped around the block, but only lasted 25 minutes).
 Well worth it to get free access to Michelangelo’s masterpiece in the Sistine Chapel.